McCulloch House Museum

-The McCulloch House Museum in Pictou, Nova Scotia is a site of the Nova Scotia Museum.
-It boasts interpretive materials designed to tell the story of Thomas McCulloch and his roles in education and politics in Pictou in the early 19th century.
+The McCulloch House Museum in Pictou, Nova Scotia, boasts interpretive materials designed to tell the story of Thomas McCulloch and his roles in education and politics in Pictou in the early 19th century.
 As well, the McCulloch House museum is host to a large collection of artifacts, many being Dr. McCulloch's personal belongings from his educating days.
 The museum is affiliated with the adjacent Genealogy Centre, formerly known as the Hector Exhibit Centre and Archives.
 Both are administered by the Pictou County Genealogy and Heritage Society.